thefaxe/ansible.ospatch/README.md

 Role Name
 =========

-This role will aply security or full patching to CentOS or Ubuntu machines.
+This role will aply security or full patching to CentOS, Debian or Ubuntu machines.

 Requirements
 ------------